Letter to T.N. TalfourdThomas Noon Talfourd | Born: 1795-05-26 in Reading, Berkshire, England. Died: 1854-03-13 in Stafford, Staffordshire, England.

 —lmw, cmm, ebb

 I send you the first two Acts, all that I have yet put together of FoscariFoscari: A Tragedy.
-Mary Russell Mitford.
 London : G. B. Whittaker .
 1826. —Not, I assure you, with any view to encroach on your time & attention at a place where they will be so much better occupied but simply to relieve my good friend Mr. MonckJohn Berkeley Monck

 Member of Parliament for Reading area 1820-1830, who frequently franked Mary Russell Mitford’s letters.
 Mitford’s letter to Sir William Elford of 20 March 1820 about the election of Monck describes him in context with a politically active Patriot shoemaker, Mr. Warry, who brought him from France.
 Monck was the author of General Reflections on the System of the Poor Laws (1807), in which he argued for a gradual approach to abolishing the Poor Laws, and for the reform of workhouses.
 Francis Needham claims that it is he who is referred to in Violeting, when the narrator thinks she sees Mr. and Mrs. M. and dear B..
 (Dear B. would be their son, Bligh.)
 Dr. Webb’s research suggests that celebrated shoemaker is Mr. Warry, possibly Joseph Source: Francis Needham, Letter to William Roberts, 26 March 1954.
 Needham Papers, Reading Central Library.—lmw, ebb, scw